StorageChain-LLC/storagenode/README.md

  - 9095
  - 9096
  - 3008
 ## Create a .env file in the folder you wish to keep the storage items
 see .env.example and set the variables
-Add a swarm.key file in your root directory

  ## Install Docker
  https://docs.docker.com/engine/install/

 ## Run the following command from docker

-`docker-compose  --env-file ./.env up -d`
+docker-compose  --env-file ./.env up -d